 Now that my husband and I have been married for a few years, he has figured out that I don’t just want a box of chocolates and a dozen roses for Valentine’s Day.
 While I appreciate both chocolate and flowers, what I desire is a handwritten note with a personal message just for me.
 That’s […]

-Part 6 of 7Test Your Testimony “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of My Father’s hand.”
+"My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of My Father’s hand."
 John 10:29 NKJV Webster dictionary defines a testimony as: A solemn declaration usually made orally by a witness under oath in response to interrogation by a lawyer or authorized public […]

 I received an unexpected sweet treat from an admirer last Valentine's Day.
 A delightful half dozen previously enjoyed donut holes upchucked all over my lap by my adoring almost 2-year-old son.
 Not an ideal way to start a day meant to be full of romance and affection.
 Although, I suppose you could say this is ultimately where romance and affection leads.